spellsharp/amfoss-tasks/Introspection/README.md

 Most of all, I'm very interested in learning what I don't know, and my open mind and curiosity is what defines me as a good candidate.
 I truly hope to learn from my amFOSS seniors.

-My other hobbies are Singing and if I may, I'm pretty good at that too; so if you need me to sing, I'll also be there for you guys.
+My other hobbies are Singing and I think I'm pretty good at that too; so if you need me to sing, I'll be there for you guys😂

 ## What is your plan for the next 6 months?